xrdocs/device-lifecycle/_blogs/2018-05-08-cable-management-with-ztp.md

 ?>
 ```

 IOS-XR comes standard with urllib, urllib2 and httplib which can be used to perform an HTTP POST request.
-Unfortunatly neither urllib nor httplib directly support mime type "multipart/form-data",
+Unfortunatly neither urllib nor httplib directly support mime type "multipart/form-data" and I had to create 2 functions for this purpose.

 ```
 def post_multipart(self, host, selector, fields, files):